tongpinmo/PSSNet/README.md

 ## Test on single image

-We test a trained WTCNet on a acacia example image as follows:
+We test a trained PSSNet on a acacia example image as follows:

 ```
 python main.py -image_path figures/test.png \